Permanent Financing for Long-Term Rentals and Vacation Rentals

 This depends on the type of investment property.
 For SFR rental properties, it depends on your circumstances.
 If you have strong personal income, good credit, substantial cash reserves, only plan to own one or two rentals, an agency loan might be the right path for you.
 If you have good credit, an established track record and you're not looking to grow your portfolio but rather optimize your financing, a bank might be the right choice for you.
 If you are self-employed and/or looking to grow a portfolio of rental properties, then an alternative lender, such as Visio, might be your best choice.

-An 80% LTV is considered the best-case scenario for rental property financing, but the more you can put down the better to lower your interest rates and monthly payments.
+An 80% LTV is considered the best-case scenario for an investment property loan, but the more you can put down the better to lower your interest rates and monthly payments.

-Most investors have a credit score of 700 or greater.
+Most investment property loans have a credit score requirement of 700 or greater.
 You will find alternative lenders that will consider financing investors with FICO scores of 620 or greater.

 Interest rates and fees for investment property loans are higher than for owner-occupier mortgages.
 The difference depends on a variety of factors but generally ranges from 100 bps to 400 bps.
 See our Guide to Investment Property Mortgage Rates for more details.